Have you ever wished someone could hand you a step-by-step plan for changing your husband—or your wife?

 And what about pornography … is there a place for it within marriage or outside of it?

-Also, read about God’s care for all of His creatures, our attitude toward the wicked, and get a link to a FREE printout for your devotional time that can help you assess how you’re doing in the area of biblical love.
+We’ll also look at God’s amazing care for all His creatures, what Proverbs says about our attitude toward the wicked, and I’ll share a FREE printable you can use during your devotional time to help examine how you’re doing in the area of biblical love.

 Is there really one verse that could change your marriage forever?
 Could it change other relationships, as well?
 I believe there is!
 First, let me say that knowing this verse won’t change your marriage.
 Even memorizing this verse...